Chapter 1

 WEAR OF THE BITING SURFACES

-To support the stability of the bite table in spite of the wear that took place on the biting surfaces of the teeth, the teeth continuously erupt out of their basal bones and into the bite table with a force that has been measured at 6 to 8 grams in rodents.16 -17 The force of continuous eruption is probably only about a few grams in humans, but it sufficient to replace every micron of tooth structure lost to wear by a micron of new tooth structure brought up into the bite table.
+To support the stability of the bite table in spite of the wear that took place on the biting surfaces of the teeth, each tooth root is surrounded by a metabolically active periosteal layer on one side and a proliferating layer of cementoblasts with embedded Sharpey's fibers on the other side.
+These structures provide an eruption force that moves the teeth to fill in any spaces between them.
+Primate experiments show that anything that lowers the postural position of the mandible promotes additional tooth eruption.
+The continual eruption force has been measured at 6 to 8 grams in rodents.16 -17 It is probably only about a few grams in humans, but it sufficient to replace every micron of tooth structure lost to wear by a micron of new tooth structure brought up into the bite table.
 As a result, the framework of bones and teeth that supports the face is able to maintain a stable height and orientation, allowing the jaw closing muscles to maintain constant resting and working lengths.
 With continual eruption and gingival recession in balance, the distance between the alveolar crests and the bite surfaces stays constant, the gingiva can maintain an architecture which protects that space from food trapping, and the periodontium receives the stimulation it needs to pump accessory circulation that helps flush out waste products, even as the teeth wear down to their root tips.18

 Continual eruption also helps maintain the health of the periodontal structures by allowing the old cementum that had accumulated bacterial toxins at the bottom of the sulcus to be continually replaced by new sterile cementum on the erupting root surfaces.
 DuBrul explains, "Cementum, like bone, ages and finally degenerates.
 In bone this process leads to resorption of the old and its replacement by new bone.
 In the cementum such turnover is impossible.
 Instead, the aging cementum is covered by the formation of an additional young layer of cementum.
 This continuous apposition of new cementum occurs, in all probability, in waves separated by periods of rest.
 Growth of cementum is evidently indispensable for the integrity of the dentition.
 Continued growth of the cementum, however, needs space, and space is provided by the continued active eruption of the teeth.
 The latter in turn depends on continued occlusal and incisal wear.
-Thus attrition as the prerequisite of compensatory active eruption is itself a necessary factor for the health of the teeth."
+Thus attrition as the prerequisite of compensatory active eruption is itself a necessary factor for the health of the teeth."15

 WEAR ON THE INTERPROXIMAL SURFACES